Introduction to settlement agreements

 - Does the compensation payment adequately reflect any loss of pension?

 Shareholders and share options

 If you are a shareholder check your share agreement, for example, you may be required to sell back your shares on the termination of your employment.

-- How are share options going to be dealt with?
+How are share options going to be dealt with?

-How is the employer going to deal with any restrictive covenants that apply in your contract restricting, for example, your ability to work for a competitor for a period of time following termination of employment?
+How is the employer going to deal with restrictive covenants that apply in your contract restricting, for example, your ability to work for a competitor for a period of time following termination of employment?

 - Close family and friends